jialunkou/Chat-app/README.md

 you could download these modules by using npm install

-nodemon server.js   ---- start to run Chat App
+nodemon server.js   ---- input this commend ，and start to run Chat App then you will find the link http://localhost:3001  on Terminal   , Then  Ctrl + click a webpage will automatically open , you could try to  open multiple webepage

 Features and Stuff
-1.Login, register
+1.Login, register , before login please first to register.
-2.don't forget to choose yuor own avatar when you login 3.start private communication by click other users avatar 4.notify message'new user join romm 'and notify nessage ' someone leave room' 5.Encryption message , password
+2.don't forget to choose yuor own avatar when you login!!
+3.start private communication by click other users avatar at left user list
+4.when some one join the room or leave the room , there are  two message will be seen at chat room : notify message'new user join romm 'and notify nessage ' someone leave room' 5.Encryption message , password